Atopic dermatitis: Introduction

 A diagnosis of the atopic dermatitis begins with taking a thorough health history, including symptoms, and performing a physical exam.

 A misdiagnosis is possible because the symptoms of the atopic dermatitis can be similar to other diseases, such as diaper rash, psoriasis, shingles, chicken pox ringworm, hives, poison ivy, or other forms of dermatitis.
-Because these ...more misdiagnosis »
+Because these and ...more misdiagnosis »

 Symptoms of Atopic dermatitis